Countries Where Surrogacy Is Illegal: Global Overview in 2025

 Having clear surrogacy legislation is crucial.
 Laws on surrogacy vary by country, affecting your plans.
 In the U.S., laws differ by state, offering a range of options.
 Ukraine allows paid surrogacy but has rules, like being married.

-In places like Nigeria, Malaysia, and Kenya, there are no laws but surrogacy is allowed.
+In places like Nigeria, Malaysia, and Kenya, there are no laws, but surrogacy is allowed.
 It’s wise to work with lawyers to follow gestational surrogacy regulations.

 Countries with strict rules often limit who can use surrogacy.
 Knowing the laws helps you understand what’s possible and what’s not.